Purdue Global Ready to Launch, With or Without Purdue Faculty Support

 Purdue President Mitch Daniels, a Republican and the former Governor of Indiana, has driven the Kaplan acquisition from its inception.
-At a press conference last week, Daniels described the final approval as marking “a new era for our institution, with the opportunity to expand our land-grant mission to millions of adult students around the country.”
-Daniels further emphasized, “Starting today, Purdue University hopes to take a leading role in online learning nationally.”
+At a press conference last week, Daniels described the final approval as marking “a new era for our institution.”

 While Daniels insists that the Kaplan acquisition and creation of Purdue Global will extend the public institution’s mandate to bring affordable education to traditionally underserviced groups, some Purdue University faculty members disagree.
 As reported earlier on eLearning Inside News, the Indiana Conference of the American Association of University Professors objected to the merger on several key grounds.
 In a statement issued last May, shortly after Purdue University announced plans to purchase Kaplan, the ICAAUP countered with a statement objecting to the acquisition on five key grounds.
 Among other objections, the ICAAUP noted that prior to the purchase, lack of assessment of impact, and no consideration was given to the form that faculty governance will take at the new university.

 Over the past year, few of the ICAAUP’s questions and concerns have been resolved yet the new entity, Purdue Global, is now ready to launch.
-As stated in a March 5 letter issued by the Higher Learning Commission, on February 22, 2018, the HLC board voted to “approve the extension of accreditation under the Commission’s policy on Change of Control, Structure or Organization related to the application wherein Purdue University, through its affiliate Purdue NewU, Inc., acquires certain assets of Kaplan University, with the successor of Kaplan University to henceforth be owned and operated by Purdue University as a separately accredited institution known as Purdue University Global.”
+As stated in a March 5 letter issued by the Higher Learning Commission, as of February the HLC board had voted to approve an extension of accreditation to the new entity.